jlyonsmith/parse-bookmarks/README.md

-# JS Package
+# Parse Bookmarks Package

-A JS package template for NPM.
+This is a package for parsing Netscape format bookmark files.